Close Banner

 Our Favorite Hotels for a Low-Key Beach Getaway in SoCal - Kids Running in the Surf

-As we continue to travel south, we head into north San Diego county beach communities of Oceanside and Carlsbad.
+As we continue to travel south, we head into the San Diego County beach communities of Oceanside and Carlsbad.
 Carlsbad is home to LEGOLAND California, so you can build on your beach vacation with a visit to the nearby LEGOLAND theme park, water park and aquarium.
 The Cape Rey Carlsbad Beach Hilton Resort and Spa sits across from the beach.
 Kids will love the Kids Club (and the fact that the hotel is just two miles away from LEGOLAND).

 The Omni La Costa Resort and Spa is not right at the beach, but it sits at the end of a lagoon in Carlsbad and the beach is a short drive away.
 You do get eight pools, including a family beach pool, waterslides and a splash pad for the tadpoles.
 Speaking of tadpoles, your little ones will get a backpack with activities upon check-in.
 Plus tadpoles can get up to two hours of daily care for children 6 months to 3 years.
 Older kids can attend camps.